Ferries from

 Longest Sicily to Italy ferry time: 30 hours 16 minutes

-Sicily Italy ferry times can differ depending on the route you choose and which ferry company you're travelling with.
+Sicily to Italy ferry times can differ depending on the route you choose and which ferry company you're travelling with.
 The season you travel in can also affect the times, with more options usually available in the peak summer months.
 It's best to check the latest Sicily to Italy ferry timetable for your route before you book.

 Popular Sicily to Italy ferry routes include: